phac-nml/ecoli_serotyping/README.md

 * SAMtools (v0.1.19 or later)

-# Basic usage - Illumina Reads
+# Basic usage
-* hello
+1. Put all you fasta/fastq file in one folder
+1. sudo python3 bin/ectyper -i dir_path
+1. View result on console